 The answer is it depends on what is in the employee’s contract of employment or written terms and conditions of employment.
 We can help you review your contracts and written terms and conditions and therefore determine who should be in which selection pool.

-Once you have determined the correct selection pools you will then need to ensure you follow the correct redundancy procedure, this will include consulting employees correctly, inviting the employees to meetings and applying a fair selection criteria.
+Once you have determined the correct selection pools you will then need to ensure you follow the correct redundancy procedure.
+This will include consulting employees correctly, inviting the employees to meetings and applying a fair selection criteria.
+You must also ensure the correct letters are sent at the correct time.

 Our Business Employment Law Team can provide you with everything you will need including all advice, guidance, selection criteria and documents to ensure the procedure that you follow is as fair and transparent as possible.